Instoredealzz/Instoredealz3/TESTING_GUIDE.md

 **Customer Accounts:**
 - Email addresses of all customer accounts
 - Membership plan levels
-- Use any of these to test claiming deals
+- Use any of these to test claiming deals from **any vendor**

 **Vendor Accounts:**
 - Vendor user email addresses
 - Associated business names
 - Vendor IDs and User IDs
-- Use these to test the vendor verification side
+- Each vendor can only verify claims for **their own deals** via their POS dashboard

 ### Step 3: Complete Testing Flow